 Study mode means the manner in which a course or unit is taught and the following study modes are applied at ACU:

 Study period means the period over which an individual unit of study is offered.
 It is inclusive of approved study breaks and assessment/examination times and may take the form of a standard or non-standard study period.

-Suspension means a temporary prohibition from participating in any unit or program or any University activity or entering any site at which the University conducts its activities; "suspend" has a corresponding meaning.
+Suspension means prohibition from participating in any University activity and/or the temporary denial of access to all or specified University campuses or sites at which the University conducts its activities; "suspend" has a corresponding meaning.

 Teaching profile: The teaching profile comprises the total offerings of courses and course specialisations and the location(s) at which they are offered.
 A course or course specialisation may be approved for offering on all campuses or on nominated campuses, at specific locations on-site and/or off-shore only.

 Termination means prohibition, on the basis of academic progression, from participating in any unit or program; "terminate" has a corresponding meaning.

 Undergraduate means an accredited post-secondary course at the level of Bachelor degree, Associate Degree, Advanced Diploma or Diploma and includes Honours and a graduate entry Bachelor degree.

 Unit: Each course is composed of course units, which may be core/compulsory or elective.
 Each unit is discrete in its objectives, content, methods and assessment, is identified by a suitable unit and code, and has a specified credit point value.
 See also the Guidelines for Coding and Naming of Units.

 Weighted equivalent full-time student load (WEFTSL): For funding purposes, a weighting is applied to load, according to the band in which the discipline is located.

 If you’ve got a question, our AskACU team has you covered.
 You can search FAQs, text us, email, live chat, call – whatever works for you.